One Section Available to Choose From:

 |July 13, 2015 - July 31, 2015||3||M-F 8:30A-11:20A||Open||Shaila Khan||10445|

 The course will follow experiential learning techniques so that (a) students will learn the specifics of a particular subject matter and (b) they will learn about their own strengths and weaknesses as a learner (i.e. learning how to learn from experience).
-Interspersed throughout the course, students will be encouraged to participate in activities which will involve exercises, self analysis techniques, and role plays to make the insights of behavioral science meaningful and relevant.
+Interspersed throughout the course, students will participate in activities involving exercises, self analysis techniques and role plays to make the insights of behavioral science meaningful and relevant.
 Each topic will be presented as an educational intervention to facilitate each stage of the experience-based learning process.
 Personal Application assignments and simulations are designed to relate personal experiences.
 Observational methods are added to facilitate the understanding of these experiences.
 Theories and models are introduced to form generalizations and mental models.
-And finally, the intervention is structured with the purpose that will encourage students to experiment with and test what they have learned in class as well as in other areas of their lives.
+And finally, the intervention is structured to encourage students to experiment with and test what they have learned in class as well as in other areas of their lives.
 The course will teach students how to learn to become continuous learners, be capable of responding to demands for change, and be able to acquire new skills through their careers.

 Successful completion of this course should enable participants to achieve the following objectives:

 • List and define basic organizational behavior principles, and analyze how these influence behavior in the workplace.

 • Analyze individual human behavior in the workplace as influenced by personality, value perceptions, and motivations.